 Canyonlands National Park

 The Colorado River and its tributaries have divided the park into three separate areas, each with a distinctive character and opportunities for exploration.
-There are plenty of hiking and biking trails to take advantage of and areas for river rafting.
+There are plenty of hiking and biking trails and areas for river rafting.

 Be forewarned that traveling between the park areas can take several hours due to the indirect roads that join them.